orb-lang/espalier/doc/md/peg/node.md

 Otherwise we call it \(if we can\), throwing an error for a bad predicate\.

+If that doesn't work, and the predicate is a table, the keys of that table are used to check the value \(with `__eq`, not `raweq`\), this is not recursive, if all values fits the mold, we return\.

+\#Todo
+without the logic, so we can cache the string and function ones\.

 This follows the Bridge principle that a predicate should take the general, then the specific, this is a higher\-order predicate but the principle holds\.